Connor9994/Proxy-View-Bot/README.md

 # Asynchronous Browser Manager

 This is a Python script that allows you to launch multiple browsers asynchronously, each with its own configuration, using the `nodriver` library.
-The script randomly selects user agents and proxies, opens specified links in separate browser instances, and sets their window size and position.
+The script randomly selects user agents and proxies, opens specified links in separate browser instances (sets their window size and position so each bot has different values when viewing).

 ## Features